bitcoin/bitcoin/doc/build-windows.md

 After building using the Windows subsystem it can be useful to copy the compiled executables to a directory on the windows drive in the same directory structure as they appear in the release `.zip` archive.
 This can be done in the following way.
-This will install to `c:\workspace\bitcoin`, for example:
+This will install to `c:\workspace\raven`, for example:

-    make install DESTDIR=/mnt/c/workspace/bitcoin
+    make install DESTDIR=/mnt/c/workspace/raven